partio-scout/tosu-backend-node/doc/kuksaSyncronization.md

 ### Frontend

-event.kuksaEvent: Event coming from Kuksa.
+event.kuksaEvent === true: Event coming from Kuksa.
 To be shown on the "Kuksa" page.
+Not a synced event.

-event.synced: Event is stored in both tosu database and in Kuksa, and is synced.
+event.synced === true: Event is stored in both tosu database and in Kuksa, and is synced.

 ### Backend